xadacka/led-matrix-controller/README.md

-Update: This is still very unfinished code but most or all of it should at least work.
-You should probably wait before installing it but you should't have too many issues at the moment.
-Also note that this code is designed for myself for use in pubs, so the preloaded animations will reflect that.
+Note: This is still beta and will be changing and needs to be tidied up a ibt but it all works pretty well, just install it and control it from the web interface.

 led-matrix-controller
 =====================